-The academy, alongside the instructor, who is a 30 year veteran of the Peel Police Force, will assist students on an individual basis to ensure they progress properly and are able to find the career of their choice.
+The Academy, alongside the instructor (a 30 year veteran of the Peel Police force), will assist students on an individual basis to ensure they progress to the career of their choice.

-The Law Enforcement and Police Foundations program is a joint initiative between the Police Learning System Advisory Committee and the Ministry of Training, Colleges and Universities to establish minimum entrance standards for police services in Ontario.
+The Law Enforcement / Police Foundations program is a joint initiative between the Police Learning System Advisory Committee and the Ministry of Advanced Education and Skills Development to establish minimum entrance standards for police services in Ontario.

 1. Introduction to Police Foundations

 This section will introduce the student to law enforcement and the criminal justice system.
 They will also understand the duties and responsibilities of police administrations, services and agencies.

 - The history, role and function of policing in Canada